stata2r/stata2r.github.io/src/fixest/README.md

 feols(wage ~ educ, data = dat)
 feols(wage ~ educ + age, data = dat)

-# Aside 1: `data = ...` is always the first argument
+# Aside 1: `data = ...` is the first argument after
-# after the model formula.
-So many R users would just
+# the model formula.
+So many R users would just write:
-# write:
 feols(wage ~ educ, dat)

 # Aside 2: You can also set your dataset globally so